Earl Hooker: Early life

 Hooker was born in rural Quitman County, Mississippi, outside of Clarksdale.
 In 1930, his parents moved the family to Chicago, during the Great Migration of blacks out of the rural South in the early 20th century.

-His family was musically inclined (John Lee Hooker was a cousin), and Earl heard music played at home at an early age.
+His family was musically inclined (John Lee Hooker was a cousin on his father side and Joe Hinton on his mother side), and Earl heard music played at home at an early age.
 About age ten, he started playing the guitar.
 He was self-taught and picked up what he could from those around him.
 He developed proficiency on the guitar but showed no interest in singing.
 He had pronounced stuttering, which afflicted him all his life.
 Hooker contracted tuberculosis when he was young.
 The disease did not become critical until the mid-1950s, but it required periodic hospitalizations, beginning at an early age.

 By 1942, when he was 12, Hooker was performing on Chicago street corners with childhood friends, including Bo Diddley.
 From the beginning, the blues was Hooker's favorite music.
 In this period, country-influenced blues was giving way to swing-influenced and jump blues styles, which often featured the electric guitar.
 In 1942, the popular guitarist T-Bone Walker began a three-month stint at the Rhumboogie Club in Chicago.
 He had considerable impact on Hooker, with both his playing and his showmanship.
 Walker's swing-influenced blues guitar, including "the jazzy way he would sometimes run the blues scales" and intricate chording, appealed to Hooker.
 Walker's stage dynamics, which included playing the guitar behind his neck and with his teeth, influenced Hooker's later stage act.

 Around this time, Hooker became friends with Robert Nighthawk, one of the first guitarists in Chicago to play the electric guitar.
 Nighthawk taught Hooker slide guitar techniques, including various tunings and his highly articulated approach, and was a lasting influence on Hooker's playing.
 Also around this time, Hooker met Junior Wells, another important figure in his career.
 The two were frequent street performers, and sometimes, to avoid foul weather (or truancy officers), they played in streetcars, riding from one line to another across Chicago.